KaranJangid8656/QR-code-generator/README.md

 ✅ **Save QR Codes** as PNG images
 ✅ **Customize Colors** for foreground and background
 ✅ **Simple & Intuitive GUI** built with Tkinter
-# QR Code Generator

 ## Dependencies
-Ensure you have the following dependencies installed before running the program:

 -pyqrcode